scottcorgan/nash/README.md

 ### handler(callback)

 The callback gets executed when the flag is called.
 Any values passed in to the run method on the cli get passed into the callback.
-If the flag is in async mode, the last parameter passed to the callback is the function to call when you're done.
+The `done()` callback must be called to pass execution back to the cli.

 ```js
 var nash = require('nash');